Edgar Anderson: Career

 Anderson accepted a position as a geneticist at the Missouri Botanical Garden in 1922.
 He was appointed assistant professor of botany at Washington University in St. Louis.
 His research was focused on developing techniques to quantify geographic variation in Iris versicolor.
 Anderson determined the existence of a second species, Iris virginica.

 In 1929 Anderson received a fellowship to undertake studies at the John Innes Horticultural Institute in Britain, where he worked with cytogeneticist C. D. Darlington, statistician R. A. Fisher, and geneticist J. B. S. Haldane.
 Anderson's data set on three related species of irises was used by Fisher as an example with which to demonstrate statistical methods of classification and has subsequently become very well known in the machine learning community, though often described as Fisher's iris data.

 Anderson returned to the United States in 1931 and took a position at the Arnold Arboretum at Harvard where he worked with geneticist Karl Sax.
-In 1935 he returned to the Missouri Botanical Garden and in 1937 received the Engelmann Professorship in botany at Washington University.
+In 1935 he returned to the Missouri Botanical Garden and in 1937 received the Engelmann Professorship in botany at Washington University in St. Louis.

 Between 1934 and 1938 he worked predominantly on Tradescantia.
 He was the first to introduce the term introgressive hybridization.

 In 1941 Anderson was invited to present the Jesup Lectures at Columbia University with Ernst Mayr, discussing the role of genetics on plant systematics.
 However, unlike the other presenters of the Jesup Lectures, whose writings would be regarded as the foundation of the modern evolutionary synthesis, Anderson never completed his accompanying manuscript for Systematics and the origin of species.
 Instead he turned his attention to Zea mays emphasizing the need to study both wild and cultivated plants.